splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

     exporters --> S[Splunk Observability Cloud]
     exporters --> P[Splunk Cloud Platform]
-    exporters -- "metrics, logs, traces not supported" --> U[Splunk Enterprise]
+    exporters -- "metrics, logs (traces not supported)" --> U[Splunk Enterprise]

 .. raw:: html

   <embed>
-    <h3>Splunk OpenTelemetry Collector for Linux and Windows<a name="splunk-distro-linux-windows" class="headerlink" href="#splunk-distro-linux-windows" title="Permalink to this headline">¶</a></h3>
+    <h3>Data flow in the Splunk OpenTelemetry Collector for Linux and Windows<a name="splunk-distro-data-flow-linux-windows" class="headerlink" href="#splunk-distro-data-flow-linux-windows" title="Permalink to this headline">¶</a></h3>
   </embed>

-The Splunk Distribution of the OpenTelemetry Collector for Linux and Windows...
+The Splunk Distribution of the OpenTelemetry Collector for Linux and Windows ingests, manages and exports data as shown in this diagram:

 .. mermaid::

   flowchart LR

-    accTitle: Splunk Distribution of OpenTelemetry Collector diagram.
+    accTitle: Splunk Distribution of the OpenTelemetry Collector diagram.
-    accDescr: The Splunk Distribution of OpenTelemetry Collector contains receivers, processors, exporters, and extensions.
+    accDescr: The Splunk Distribution of the OpenTelemetry Collector contains receivers, processors, exporters, and extensions.
 Receivers gather metrics and logs from infrastructure, and metrics, traces, and logs from back-end applications.
 Receivers send data to processors, and processors send data to exporters.
 Exporters send data to Splunk Observability Cloud and Splunk Cloud Platform.
 Front-end experiences send data directly to Splunk Observability Cloud through RUM instrumentation.

     subgraph "\nSplunk Distribution of the OpenTelemetry Collector" receivers